Last updated on February 9, 2026

 Does the Timeless Format Rotate?

-It doesn’t.
-Timeless is considered an Eternal format, so once a card is on MTG Arena, it will forever be legal in Timeless, being only restrictable later for metagame balance reasons.
+Timeless does not rotate.
+Timeless is considered an Eternal format, so once a card is on MTG Arena, it's forever legal in Timeless, and would only be restricted later for metagame balance reasons.

 What Happens When a Card is Restricted in Timeless?

-If a card is restricted in Timeless, and you happen to have more than one in your collection, you’ll get up to three wildcards of the correspondent rarity, as you’ll still be able to use at least one restricted copy.
-You’re not getting more wildcards from a card you’ve already got something from.
-For example, I’ve already received four mythic wildcards when Oko, Thief of Crowns was banned in Standard, so if Oko were to be restricted in Timeless someday, I’ll not get any wildcards.
+If a card is restricted in Timeless, and you happen to have more than one in your collection, you’ll get up to three wildcards of the corresponding rarity, as you’ll still be able to use at least one restricted copy.
+You don't get more wildcards from a card you’ve already got something from.
+For example, I already received four mythic wildcards from Arena when Oko, Thief of Crowns was banned in Standard, so if Oko were to be restricted in Timeless someday, I would not get any wildcards.

 Timeless Rules

-Timeless is your regular 60-card minimum Constructed format with a 15-card sideboard, following the same rules as Standard, Historic and Explorer.
-As usual you’ll start with seven cards in hand and 20 life.
-This format will allow us to play with companions, so those rules apply as well.
-You’ll be able to play best-of-one and best-of-three matches, and in this last case you’ll be able to access your 15-card sideboard in between matches.
-What sets this format apart from others is just the available card pool.
+Timeless is your regular 60-card minimum Constructed format with a 15-card sideboard (a 7-card sideboard for best-of-one), following the same rules as Standard, Historic, and Pioneer.
+As usual, you start with seven cards in hand and 20 life.
+This format allows us to play with companions, so those rules apply as well.
+You’ll be able to play best-of-one and best-of-three matches in traditional play.
+What sets this format apart from others is the available card pool.

-Like Vintage, Timeless won’t (or shouldn’t) have any banned cards.
-They will be at most restricted.
+Like Vintage, Timeless won’t have any banned cards.
+At most, cards will be restricted to one copy of a card among your main deck and sideboard.
 The current restricted cards for Timeless are:

 Timeless vs Historic

-Here’s where things get confusing for most players, so let’s slowly break it down.
+Here’s where things get confusing for most players, so let’s break it down.
 At first, Historic was the Eternal, non-rotating format on MTG Arena where you could play all the cards on the client.
-Fast forward to the release of Strixhaven: School of Mages and there were some cards released there as part of the Mystical Archive.
-Most of them weren’t legal in Standard or Historic, like Dark Ritual or Counterspell, for fear of breaking the format, while others were legal in Historic – Memory Lapse, Time Warp – and did break the format!
+Fast forward to the release of Strixhaven: School of Mages and there were some cards released as part of the Mystical Archive.
+Most of them weren’t legal in Standard or Historic, like Dark Ritual and Counterspell, for fear of breaking the format, while others were legal in Historic (Memory Lapse, Time Warp) and did break the format!
 For the first time, cards released in MTG Arena would not be automatically legal in Historic.
-It was clear from there that WotC would release new cards into MTGA but already pre-banned in Historic, like Sneak Attack and Spreading Seas.
+It was clear from there that WotC could release cards into MTGA but already pre-banned in Historic, like Sneak Attack and Spreading Seas.

-• There are currently 24 cards on MTGA that are banned in Historic and will be legal in Timeless, and you can play four copies in your deck.
-So, you can play four copies of Counterspell, Lightning Bolt and Swords to Plowshares in your Timeless decks, while you don’t get to play with them at all in Historic.
+There are dozens of cards on MTGA that are banned in Historic and legal in Timeless, and you can play four copies in your deck.
+So, you can play four copies of Counterspell, Lightning Bolt, and Swords to Plowshares in your Timeless decks, while you don’t get to play with them at all in Historic.

-• Three cards that are banned in Historic are restricted in Timeless, so you can play only one of these in a given deck: Channel, Demonic Tutor and Tibalt's Trickery.
+Three cards that are banned in Historic are restricted in Timeless, so you can play only one of these in a given Timeless deck: Channel, Demonic Tutor, and Tibalt's Trickery.

-• Digital-only cards that were released in Alchemy sets are equally legal in Explorer and Timeless.
+Digital-only cards released in Alchemy sets are equally legal in Pioneer and Timeless.
 These will have the same version in both formats.
 For example, Crucias, Titan of the Waves will forever be a 3/1, although it was originally a 3/3.

-• There’s a difference between digitally rebalanced cards too.
-In Timeless, all the paper cards that were rebalanced for Alchemy/Historic will revert to their original tabletop counterparts.
-So, cards like Goldspan Dragon and Silver-Fur Master will be legal in Timeless as their original paper version, while in Historic we’ll play with the rebalanced version.
+There’s a difference between digitally rebalanced cards too.
+In Timeless, all the paper cards that were rebalanced for Alchemy/Historic revert to their original tabletop counterparts.
+So, cards like Goldspan Dragon and Silver-Fur Master are legal in Timeless as their original paper version, while in Historic you play with the rebalanced version.

 Where to Play Timeless

 Timeless is a format that’s exclusive to MTG Arena, like Historic.
-Tabletop MTG and MTGO have other Eternal formats at their disposal, like Vintage, Legacy and Commander.
-Timeless will have its own queue in MTGA, just like Historic, Explorer and Standard.
+Tabletop MTG and MTGO have other Eternal formats at their disposal, like Vintage, Legacy, and Commander.
+Timeless has its own queue in MTGA, like Historic, Pioneer, and Standard.
 You’ll be able to join both ranked and unranked queues for Timeless matches.
-We can expect future pro-level competition playing Timeless on MTGA as well, because we’re already seeing pro players battling in MTGA exclusive formats, whether as a Pro Tour format or a Pro Tour qualifier.
+We can expect future pro-level competition playing Timeless on MTGA as well because you already see pro players battling in MTGA exclusive formats, whether as a Pro Tour format or a Pro Tour qualifier.

 Is Timeless Good for Beginners?

-Sorry, but it’s not the best format for beginners.
-The thing is, when formats get powerful, the gameplay decisions will matter a lot.
-Also, this format is going to have a broad cardpool, so it becomes hard to know what your opponents will be playing.
-Finally, there will be the problem of card availability.
-Beginner players usually won’t have a deep card pool, so a top-tier deck will be very expensive in rare and mythic rare wildcards.
-In the beginning of the format, I fully expect Arena players getting into this format with a regular Standard deck just to test the waters, and getting wrecked.
+Sorry, but Timeless is not the best format for beginners.
+The thing is, when formats get powerful, the gameplay decisions matter a lot.
+This format has a broad card pool, so it becomes hard to know what your opponents will play.
+Finally, there's the problem of card availability.
+Beginner players usually won’t have a deep card pool, so a top-tier deck will be very expensive in rare and mythic wildcards.
+Try out this format with a regular Standard deck to test the waters, and you're likely to get wrecked.

 Does Timeless Have the Power 9?

-It doesn’t.
-These cards were never released on MTG Arena.
+Timeless does not have the Power 9 since these cards are not on MTG Arena.
 It’s possible to play them via cards like Oracle of the Alpha, but they will be copies conjured straight into your deck.
-Who knows, maybe WotC will release a Timeless Anthology containing these cards someday.
+Who knows, maybe WotC will release a Timeless Anthology with the Power 9?

 What Are the Best Cards in Timeless?

 Turn 1 Dark Ritual into Necropotence is a combo almost as old as myself.
-With Necropotence you can draw cards to your heart’s content, being able to combo off in different ways.
+With Necropotence you can draw cards to your heart’s content, being able to combo off in different ways, though that's been made much less reliable with Necro being restricted.
 MTGA even has Tendrils of Agony to enable storm decks.

-Turn 1 Delighted Halfling or Gilded Goose into turn 2 Oko, Thief of Crowns is a strong start for green decks.
+Turn 1 Delighted Halfling or Birds of Paradise into turn 2 Oko, Thief of Crowns is a strong start for green decks.
 Using Oko to make Food will give you a lot of life to deal with aggressive decks, or you can neuter their best threats by turning them into 3/3 elks.
 Once Upon a Time raises this deck’s consistency a lot.

 Natural Order is a way to sacrifice a green creature and get a much bigger one.
 You can cheat big beasts into play like Atraxa, Grand Unifier and Craterhoof Behemoth this way.

-Control decks will have a lot of tools at their disposal, whether playing Counterspell and Swords to Plowshares, or being proactive with Thoughtseize and Inquisition of Kozilek.
+Control decks have a lot of tools at their disposal, whether playing Mana Drain and Swords to Plowshares, or being proactive with Thoughtseize and Inquisition of Kozilek.

-Red decks have cards like Ragavan, Nimble Pilferer and Lightning Bolt, as well as the disruptive element of Blood Moon.
+Red decks have cards like Ragavan, Nimble Pilferer and Lightning Bolt, as well as an excellent piece of nonbasic land hate in Blood Moon.

 Channel